dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 ### Executes in its own app window

-Blazor PWA and Blazor Hybrid apps can run in their own app window on the client, not limited to a browser window.
+Blazor PWA and Blazor Hybrid apps can run in their own app window on the client, so they aren't limited to a browser window.

 ### Launch from the client